 Definition flexibility is also provided within the language: complex math formulas, expressions, and constants can be used virtually anywhere in the model.
 To promote model readability, elements and entities may be specified by names instead of numbers.

-Basic simulation output data, such as queuing and service statistics, are automatically provided without any programming.
+Basic simulation output data, such as queuing and service statistics, are automatically provided without any programming, which greatly aids incremental model development.

 GPSS/H is available for PCs and SUN SPARC workstations.
-On the PC, GPSS/H Professional runs as a true 32-bit application under DOS, Windows 3.x, Windows 95, OS/2, or Windows NT, providing tremendous speed as well as model size that is limited only by the computer's available memory.
-Running under Windows, OS/2, Unix, and Windows NT, GPSS/H uses virtual memory, which allows model size to exceed the amount of physical memory installed in the machine.
+On the PC, GPSS/H Professional runs as a true 32-bit application under Windows 3.x, Windows 95, Windows NT, OS/2, or even plain DOS, providing tremendous speed as well as model size that is limited only by the computer's available memory.
+Running under Windows, OS/2, and Unix, GPSS/H uses virtual memory, which allows model size to exceed the amount of physical memory (RAM) installed in the machine.